 Epiglottitis has been historically linked to Haemophilus influenzae but since the introduction of the Hib vaccine, the incidence of acute epiglottitis decreased dramatically.
 On the other hand, cases of streptococcus epiglottitis are becoming more commonly identified nowadays.

 Croup can be caused by parainfluenza viruses types 1, 2 and 3, and in a few cases, by influenza viruses.

 When a person comes in contact with an infected individual or an inanimate object that has been contaminated with an infectious organism, that person can potentially introduce the organism internally via the nose or mouth.
 Viral or bacterial inoculation of the mucosa lining of the upper respiratory tract can follow.

 In addition to the virulence of the infecting organism, the person’s genetic susceptibility also plays a role in determining the likelihood of transmission and infection after contact with someone with an URTIs.
 Certain polymorphisms related to the immune system can put an individual at an increased risk of developing severe influenza illness once exposed to the H1N1 or the H5N1 influenza viruses.

 The common cold is the most common URTI caused by viruses and is very contagious.

 - Parainfluenza virus

 The virus invades the nasal mucosa causing an immediate irritative reaction resulting in the secretion of large quantities of mucus and cells.
-Within 24 hours a secondary infection can intervene in converting watery nasal discharge to purulent form.
+Within 24 hours a secondary infection can arise leading to a watery nasal discharge.